Tagged with: Evidence-Based Treatments and Practices

 Sustaining an Evidence-Based Practice

 Children’s Advocacy Centers (CACs) have come a long way in the last 30 years.
-We have added services and interventions based on solid research—evidence-based practices (EBPs)—all the while maintaining a… Continue Reading
+We have added services and interventions based on solid research—evidence-based practices (EBPs)—all the while maintaining a passion for ensuring that these practices put children on a better path than before they came through our doors.
+Because the research has come so… Continue Reading

 What Others’ Trauma Leaves Behind

-The American Counseling Association’s Traumatology Interest Network (2014) defines vicarious trauma as “the emotional residue from hearing other people’s trauma stories and becoming witness to the pain, fear, and terror… Continue Reading
+The American Counseling Association’s Traumatology Interest Network (2014) defines vicarious trauma as “the emotional residue from hearing other people’s trauma stories and becoming witness to the pain, fear, and terror the trauma survivor endured” (Network, 2014).
+Being witness to another’s pain can cause us to see the world differently.
+Individuals working with, and hearing the… Continue Reading

 Reaching Children Through Their Parents

-It’s no great surprise that much of our work in advocating for the well-being of children focuses on, well, the children—how to interact with them, how to help them manage… Continue Reading
+It’s no great surprise that much of our work in advocating for the well-being of children focuses on, well, the children—how to interact with them, how to help them manage stress and trauma, how to recognize symptoms and identify treatments.
+However, a large body of evidence shows that intervening with parents to strengthen parenting can… Continue Reading

 Treatment Starts with Assessment.
 Assessment Starts with Engagement.

 NCA’s new Standards for Accredited Members call for an initial standardized mental health assessment and periodic re-assessment of children which serve to inform treatment.
-Every discussion about assessment (or screening) must be… Continue Reading
+Every discussion about assessment (or screening) must be prefaced by a definition of what we are screening or assessing.
+Good practice dictates, and the Standards require, an assessment of other potential traumatic or abusive events,… Continue Reading

 Growing Mental Health Access Through Systems Change

-Six years ago, I sat in a room in Chicago with some of my staff, a funder, and a group of mental health providers, contemplating the dilemma we were facing… Continue Reading
+Six years ago, I sat in a room in Chicago with some of my staff, a funder, and a group of mental health providers, contemplating the dilemma we were facing and decided enough was enough.
+Since the opening of our Children’s Advocacy Center in 2001, we saw a persistent problem: there simply wasn’t enough mental… Continue Reading

 On Staying the Course (of Treatment)

-Before I joined the NCA staff, I served as director of a Children’s Advocacy Center, as well as the Director of Behavioral Health for the umbrella agency which was a… Continue Reading
+Before I joined the NCA staff, I served as director of a Children’s Advocacy Center, as well as the Director of Behavioral Health for the umbrella agency which was a primary care clinic.
+As part of my duties to manage the treatment of children suffering from traumatic stress symptoms, I frequently conducted chart audits, and… Continue Reading

 Why Does the ‘Evidence’ in Evidence-Based Practice Matter?

-Mental health providers at Children’s Advocacy Centers (CACs) work with highly vulnerable children and youth: those who have experienced and/or witnessed abuse, neglect, homicide, domestic violence, and other interpersonal traumatic… Continue Reading
+Mental health providers at Children’s Advocacy Centers (CACs) work with highly vulnerable children and youth: those who have experienced and/or witnessed abuse, neglect, homicide, domestic violence, and other interpersonal traumatic events.
+Many children are remarkably resilient, and some require treatment for their psychological and physical injuries.
+CACs face significant hurdles to helping these children.
+There… Continue Reading